Dressing the Part: Fashioning Your College Confidence

 Reflecting on Personal Style

-Your journey to bolstering self-confidence through fashion begins with introspection.
+Your journey to bolstering self-confidence through fashion begins with introspection and an honest look at how your style reflects your evolving identity, echoing the deeper work of understanding the roots of selfhood in a changing world.
 Consider these questions and exercises to deepen your understanding of how your current style aligns with your identity:

-• Daily Outfit Reflection: For one week, take a photo of your outfit each day.
+Daily Outfit Reflection: For one week, take a photo of your outfit each day.
 At the end of the week, review these photos and jot down how each outfit made you feel.
-Were there certain pieces that consistently made you feel more confident?
+Look for patterns in your outfit choices—are there recurring colors, silhouettes, or pieces that consistently make you feel more confident?

-• Style Inspirations: Identify three people whose style you admire.
-What aspects of their fashion sense resonate with you?
+Style Inspirations: Identify three people whose style you admire.
+Describe what aspects of their fashion sense resonate with you.
+What specifically draws you to their look?
 How can you incorporate elements of their style into your own while still making it uniquely yours?

 Overcoming Fashion Fears

-Stepping outside of your fashion comfort zone can be a powerful tool for personal growth.
+Stepping outside of your fashion comfort zone can be a powerful tool for personal growth and for overcoming self-confidence and self-esteem challenges in college.
 Use these prompts to gently push your boundaries:

-• The One-Week Challenge: Each day for a week, wear something that is outside of your usual style.
-This could be a bolder color, a different type of garment, or an accessory you wouldn't normally consider.
+The One-Week Challenge: Each day for a week, wear something that is outside of your usual style.
+Try bold or daring choices—maybe a vibrant color, an unconventional garment, or a statement accessory you wouldn’t normally consider.
 Reflect on how these choices affect your feelings of self-confidence throughout the day.

-• Swap Style Roles: Pair up with a friend and choose outfits for each other for a day.
-This exercise can open your eyes to new styles you might not have considered for yourself and help you see your wardrobe in a new light.
+Swap Style Roles: Pair up with a friend and choose outfits for each other for a day.
+This exercise can open your eyes to new styles you might not have considered for yourself and help you see your wardrobe in a new light, especially if you tend to take style-related feedback or criticism personally.

-• Fashion Exploration Day: Dedicate a day to trying on different styles in stores, even those you typically wouldn't consider.
+Fashion Exploration Day: Dedicate a day to trying on different styles in stores, even those you typically wouldn’t consider.
+Make it a fun experience—experimenting can help you feel cool, relaxed, and more authentic.
 Note how changing styles can alter your perception of yourself and possibly uncover new facets of your personal style.

 The Impact of Compliments